notzeroev/pantrypal/README.md

 Built with Next.js (15) and Tailwind

-Was also my first time using these frameworks :sweat-smile:
+Was also my first time using these frameworks :)

 ## Features
 - **Smart Shopping Lists**: Automatically generates a grocery lists based on your requirements.